 While a strategic plan is the final outcome of the strategic planning process, here are the key factors and components that feed into creating this plan:

-For any business, profitability and the adjacent balance sheet management is and always should be a key factor to be taken into consideration during strategic planning, nvariant of the size of business.
+For any business, profitability and the adjacent balance sheet management is and always should be a key factor to be taken into consideration during strategic planning, depending on the size of the business.
 Both these factors are in fact co-dependent.
 For example, one of the key outcomes of a strategic plan is to set the revenue growth percentage to be achieved each year for, say, 3 years.
-This in turn will require evaluation of the balance sheet, including any debt payments, dividend payout, shareholder expectations etc.
+This in turn will require an evaluation of the balance sheet, including any debt payments, dividend payout, shareholder expectations, etc.

 Even if the business is a startup and is rich with investor cash to spend in acquiring customers in the short to medium term, it is still aspiring to be profitable and must lay out a larger strategic path to profitability.

-Strength, weaknesses, opportunities and threats – these are the outcomes and full terms of the abbreviated term, SWOT analysis.
+Strength, weaknesses, opportunities, and threats – these are the outcomes and full terms of the abbreviated term, SWOT analysis.
 Strength refers to the business factors that indicate key factors that are contributing to the achievement of business outcomes.
-These may be factors related to sales, employee and talent retention, software stack, business efficiency etc. Similarly, weakness refer to factors that are holding back the growth and achievement of business outcomes, such as poor margins, lack of company data management, employee attrition etc.
+These may be factors related to sales, employee and talent retention, software stack, business efficiency, etc. Similarly, weakness refers to factors that are holding back the growth and achievement of business outcomes, such as poor margins, lack of company data management, employee attrition, etc.